 You’re approved for the card, but denied a balance transfer

 - You waited too long.
-Most balance transfer cards have a short amount of time from the account opening when you can request a balance transfer.
+Most balance transfer cards have a short period of time from the account opening when you can request a balance transfer in order to qualify for the intro APR.
 Often, this is around three months after opening.
 Make sure to read the fine print before applying for a card so you know how long you have to make a balance transfer request.

 - You’re attempting to transfer from the same issuer.
-If you attempt to transfer a balance from one card to another from the same card issuer, your balance transfer will likely be denied.
-Many issuers have restrictions on transferring balances between their accounts.
+If you attempt to transfer a balance from one credit card to another from the same card issuer, your balance transfer will likely be denied.
+Most issuers have restrictions on transferring balances between accounts.

 What to do next

-Your balance transfer was declined.
-Now what?
-There are several steps you can take to increase your future chances of approval.
-It might not happen overnight, but even small steps today can make a significant impact in a few short months.
+If your balance transfer was denied, there are several steps you can take to improve your odds of being approved in the future.
+It may take some time, but small steps today can make a significant impact in a few short months.

 Find out why you were denied

-Ask the issuer why they rejected your request, whether for the card itself or just the transfer.
+Start by asking the issuer why it rejected your request, whether for the card itself or just the transfer.
 You may be able to provide further information to help you successfully complete your balance transfer.
-But even if you can’t fix it immediately, you’ll know what steps you need to take to improve your chances for next time.
+But even if you can’t fix the issue immediately, you’ll know what steps you need to take to improve your chances the next time you apply.

 Resubmit with a lower dollar amount